ash20012003/ash20012003/README.md

 ## About Me

-- Hey guys I am Ashwath Vasudevan
+- Hey guys I am Ashwath Vasudevan :wave:

 - I am an upcoming Data Scientist, Student and also a Tech Enthusiast